-I left the Parkland Motel and headed toward the depot, pulling over after the bridge and walking out onto the bridge over the Norfolk Southern mainline.
-Then I started to take my pictures.
-But first, a little history of this exciting railroad.
+I left the Parkland Motel in Stearns, Kentucky and drove toward the depot, pulling over after the bridge over the Norfolk Southern main line and walking out onto it.

 In 1902, Justus S. Stearns of Ludington, Michigan bought 30,000 acres of virgin timberland in southern Kentucky.
 When coal was discovered soon afterwards, the Stearns Coal & Lumber Company was established.
 The company built the town of Stearns to serve as the hub of a logging and mining empire that would control over 200 square miles of land, build the Kentucky & Tennessee Railway, erect the first all-electric sawmill in the United States and employ over 2,200 people living and working in 18 coal and lumber camps.